- Travel in France

 second half of the 20th century, Pierre Soulages was born in

 Rodez.
 In 2005 he bequeathed over 200 of his works to his

 city.
 The new museum now houses this collection, and also presents

 temporary exhibitions of works by other modern and contemporary

-Designed by Catalan artchitects RCR Arquitectes, the museum is
+Designed by Catalan artchitects RCR Arquitectes,

 a significant building in its own right, a masterpiece of

 "minimalist spatial composition" clad in weathering steel plate.
 It is

 part of an coherent ensemble of contemporary buildings including a

 brasserie run by Michelin three-starred chef Michel Bras, and